-To eat at the place, you must make your reservation in advance.
+To eat there, you must make your reservation in advance.
 Gift cards are also available.
 Prices range from 12,00 € to 22,00 €.

 It has an elegant decoration with gray and white colors that give a unique touch to the place.
 It is suitable for people who are vegetarian and like to eat gluten free.

-It is always open until late at night, so if you have spent your time watching the surroundings of PIazza Spagna you can come to this place to taste a tasty dish.
+It is always open until late at night, so if you have spent your time watching the surroundings of the PIazza Spagna you can come to this place to taste a tasty dish.

 La Strega Nocciola

 6. Keats-Shelley House

 In their large collection there are sculptures, manuscripts, paintings and first editions that recall the lives of poets to whom they pay tribute.
 In addition, the museum has the largest and best library of romantic literature in the world, to which thousands of volumes are added every year.